golden-layout/golden-layout/README.md

 #### Binding with Virtual Components

+With virtual components, Golden Layout knows nothing about components and does not include the component's HTML elements in its own DOM hierarchy.
+Instead, whenever a component needs its position, size or visibility changed, Golden Layout will fire events which allow the application to change a component's position, size or visibility.
+This is analogous to virtual grids where strings and other content to be displayed in a grid, are not included within the grid.
+Instead the grid fires events whenever it needs to display content.
+The application will return the required content.

 Virtual Components has the following advantages:
 * Components and their ancestors are not reparented when a layout is changed.
 This avoids breaking iframe, sockets, etc.
-* It is no longer necessary to extract the Top Level HTML element from a component.
+* It is no longer necessary to extract the top level HTML element from a component.
 This makes GoldenLayout a lot easier to use in frameworks such as Angular and Vue.
 * Applications typically bind a component's top level HTML element to the Golden Layout root element.
 Debugging becomes easier as the DOM hierarchy relevant to your application is a lot shallower.

 With Virtual Components the following events need to be handled:
 * `VirtualComponent.bindComponentEvent`\
 Fired whenever a GoldenLayout wants to bind to a new component.
-The handler is passed the container and the item resolved config.
+The handler is passed the container and the item's resolved config.
 Typically, the handler would:
     * create the component using the config,
     * get the the component's top level HTML component,
     * ensure this element has `absolute` position,